 Do's and don'ts of getting your resume past ATS (aka. how to beat the system)

 - DON'T copy and paste the entire job description in small, white text at the bottom of your resume.
-ATS will strip out the formatting, making it very obvious that you tried to cheat.
+ATS will often strip out the formatting to show hiring managers the skill in context, making it very obvious that you tried to cheat.

 - DON'T create a "keywords section" or otherwise copy and paste endless variations of the same keyword.
 You might get past the resume tracking systems, but you'll likely be immediately rejected by the hiring manager.